This layered Taco Bake is a simple and quick weeknight meal with layers of tortillas, ground beef and salsa con queso!

 - Bake at 350F degrees for about 15-20 minutes until cheese is melted and edges are slightly golden brown.

 - Allow to cool for a couple of minutes.
 Slice and serve.
+Top with desired toppings.

-Serve with sour cream and diced tomatoes on top if desired.
+- Serve with sour cream and diced tomatoes on top, if desired.